 He received his bachelor’s degree in vocal education and performance from Southeastern Louisiana University.
-He received his master of music degree in opera stage directing from Florida State University, where he studied with Lincoln Clark.
+He received his MM in Opera Stage Directing from Florida State University, where he studied voice with Janice Harsanyi and directing with Lincoln Clark.

 He has served on the faculty of Kent State University and as assistant director and acting director of the Opera Theater program at the Oberlin Conservatory.
 In the summer of 1998, he served on the faculty of the Oberlin in Italy program in Urbania, Italy.
 In September 2003, The Ohio Light Opera was given an Award of Achievement by Northern Ohio Live for its role in preserving operetta for the past 25 years.
 In 2006 he received the Outstanding Alumnus award from Southeastern Louisiana University.
 From 2008 – 2013 & 2017 – 18, he served as Chair of the Voice and Opera Department at the Eastman School of Music.
 He presently serves Co-Chair of the Eastman Voice and Opera department.
 In the spring of 2015, Daigle was awarded the Eisenhart Award for Excellence in Teaching from the Eastman School of Music.